mmackenzie-syd/charm-access/README.md

 The uploading of product images to the S3 bucket is via the AWS SDK, which was added to the React code.
 Image cropping and resizing was also client-side using the library [CropperJS](https://github.com/fengyuanchen/cropperjs).

 The styling of the App was based on the [Niche](https://gpsites.co/niche/) template of [Generate Press](https://generatepress.com/).
-The photos of the model are from the photographer [Alena Ozerova](https://www.instagram.com/taknebivaet/), who is also the model.
+The photos of the model are by the photographer [Alena Ozerova](https://www.instagram.com/taknebivaet/), who is also the model.
 The Jewellery photos were taken by myself using a mobile phone and a white background was added using [GIMP](https://www.gimp.org/).

 The three diagrams below describe the AWS configuation for the App.